blairanderson/serverlessconsultants/plugins/serverless-plugin-dynamodb-autoscaling.md

       # Disable autoscaling for all
       "*": false

-      # but enable for Table1
+      # but enable for table referenced by resource name "SomeTable1"
-      Table1: true
+      SomeTable1: true
 ```

 ##### Configurable settings: